matthewfala/laser-cutter-thresholder/README.md

 # laser-cutter-thresholder
-Thresholds images for readability and clear laser cuts.
+#### Thresholds images for readability and clear laser cuts.
 Originally written for Apiary Club by Matthew Fala (co-founder)
+Thresholder converts images to pure black and white photos

 ## Apiary Club laser-cutter-thresholder
 ##### by Matthew Fala